S-W-Leong/TouchNoGo-finhack/focus-spec-plan-v1.md

 - call Alibaba Cloud Model Studio
 - produce grounded explanation, missing-data prompts, and case note draft
 - never own the deterministic score or final irreversible action
+- use plain HTTP calls to the OpenAI-compatible endpoint, not a provider SDK

 ### `AuditService`